 - The City of Hayward also warns the owners of any vehicles “improperly parked or parked in an unsafe manner” that they are subject to citations at any time.

 - Please plan for traffic delays coming to and leaving the campus due to road construction on Mission Blvd. and Carlos Bee Blvd.

-- University Parking Permits are always required while on campus.
-Spring 2013 student quarterly parking permits are available and may be purchased at the Cashier's office in the Student Services & Administration buliding, first floor or at the Pioneer Bookstore.
-Quarterly permits are $130.00 for Spring 2013 and are not valid until March 25, 2013.
+- Valid parking permits are required on the CSUEB campus: Mondays-Thursdays from 7:00am to 11:00pm and Fridays from 7:00am to 5:00pm.
+Winter 2014 student quarterly parking permits are available and may be purchased at the Cashier's office in the Student Services & Administration buliding, first floor or at the Pioneer Bookstore.
+Quarterly permits are $130.00 for Winter 2014 and are not valid until December 16, 2013.
 The minimum parking citation fine at California State University, East Bay is $49.00.